Cohasset, California

 The town is a mountain community at 2828 ft above mean sea level.
 It sits on Cohasset Ridge: an eleven-mile (18 km) ridge running roughly southwest-to-northeast.
 The U.S. Geological Survey feature ID is 1655909 and NAD27 coordinates for the community are 39°55′32″N 121°43′48″W. The ZIP Code for the community is 95973, which is shared with about seven other nearby towns, and the area code 530.

+In late July 2024, the town of Cohasset was significantly impacted and partially destroyed by the Park Fire with no recorded fatalities.
+The town has since been repopulated.

 The primary airport is the Chico Municipal Airport.